Acer Aspire S3-392G full review

 The nVidia graphics allowed the S3 to hit a playable 34.5 fps when running our Stalker test at 1920 x 1080-pixel resolution.
 Dropping down to 1280 x 720 let that increase to a decent 62 fps.
 It's no gaming rig, but the S3 will be able to handle some casual gaming action every now and then.

 The only real disappointment was the S3's relatively short battery life.
 It did manage 5 hours (300 minutes) of streaming video, and less intensive use should allow it to reach to Acer's quoted maximum of 6.5 hours.
 To be fair, that sort of performance would have been impressive a year ago, but it now falls conspicuously short of the 12 hours and longer offered by the best Haswell-based laptops.
-See also: What's the best laptop you can buy in 2014?
+See also: What's the best laptop you can buy?

 Acer Aspire S3-392G: Specs